 2. The Precious Stone trilogy by Kerstin Gier

-Fun fact: this series is actually written by a German author but is set in London!
+Fun fact: The Precious Stone series is actually written by a German author but is set in London!
 The series was so popular in Germany at the time of publication that it was soon translated into English.
 It has a cult following around the world!
 The series follows British teen, Gwyneth, who (unexpectedly) has the gene for time travel.
 While learning how to control her ability, she travels to the 18th century London, where she sees her doppelgänger kissing a boy she’s never met at a ball.
 In the present, she is forced to train to control her ability with the ever-annoying and handsome Gideon, who bares a striking resemblance to the mystery man from the ball.

 The Precious Stone trilogy time hops to numerous periods in British history, including the 17th and 18th centuries, where characters watch the premier of Hamlet in 1602, experience the lead-up to the 1948 Summer Olympics in London, attend posh 18th century balls with London’s elite, and gallivant through city at the turn of the 20th century.
 If you’re like us and have always wanted to see London through the ages, then this is the series for you!